 Russia attacks Ukraine with attack drones, Air Force says (updated)

-Censor.NET reports this with reference to Air Force of the Armed Forces of Ukraine.
+Russia continued attacking Ukraine with attack drones on the evening of 30 April.

-At 7:35 p.m., a high-speed UAV was reported flying from Belgorod Oblast toward Kharkiv Oblast.
+Censor.NET reports this with reference to the Air Force of the Armed Forces of Ukraine.

-At 8:21 p.m., a UAV was reported heading toward the city of Zaporizhzhia from the south.
+At 6:09 p.m. — Enemy tactical aviation activity was reported in the eastern direction.
+There is a threat of aerial weapons being used against front-line regions.

-At 8:54 p.m., a group of UAVs was reported flying from the Black Sea toward Odesa Oblast.
+At 7:41 p.m. — Mykolaiv: UAV heading toward the city from the south.

 Updated information